China tests its soft power in Southeast Asia amid coronavirus outbreak

 Travel restrictions to prevent the spread of the disease, have idled much of the world’s second-largest economy and choked key elements of President Xi Jinping’s signature Belt and Road Initiative (BRI) of railways, ports and highways..

-Officials attending bilateral meetings on Wednesday night were asked not to wear masks, but hand sanitizer and disinfecting wipes were available.
+Officials attending bilateral meetings on Wednesday night were asked not to wear masks, but hand sanitiser and disinfecting wipes were available.

 On Thursday, ASEAN foreign ministers joined hands with Chinese State Councillor and Foreign Minister Wang Yi and shouted “Stay strong, Wuhan!”
 Stay strong, China!
 Stay strong, ASEAN!”